Slecornu/samsung-pip-issue-tracker-demo/README.md

-# Samsung blocks Activity launch when PIP mode is active
+# Activity launch blocked when PIP mode is active

 ## Description
 This project demonstrates a bug that prevents Activities from launching when in PIP mode.